 - Set the view and edit access by clicking the viewing options drop-down to the right of the user or OU details.
 The following options are available:

-- Can View - This option is selected by default.
+- - This option is selected by default.
 Users will only be able to view the shared report and cannot edit it.

-- Can View and Edit - Select this option to allow users to view and edit the shared report.
+- - Select this option to allow users to view and edit the shared report.
 If a user receives edit access, they will have access to make changes to the master copy of the report.
 This means that any edits a shared user makes are also reflected in the original report.

 - Click to save the share settings.
 Then, click on the report to save and share the report.